-MHAGC is 501(c)3 non-profit organization that was founded in 1957 by a Chicagoan named Clifford Beers.
-Mr. Beers experienced mental health issues through out his life, resulting in his participation in treatment in a variety of mental health settings Chicago.
-Mr. Beers dedicated his life to reducing mental illness, preventing unnecessary hospitalizations, and improving mental health services in the Greater Chicago area.
+MHAGC is 501(c)3 non-profit organization that was founded in 1957 by an individual named Clifford Beers.
+Mr. Beers experienced mental health issues through out his life, resulting in his participation in treatment in a variety of mental health settings.
+He dedicated his life to reducing mental illness, preventing unnecessary hospitalizations, and improving mental health services.

 MHAGC continues to honor these causes as well as others.
 We concentrate our efforts in the development and implementation of educational programs that seek to make emotional wellness a health priority in our schools, homes and communities.
 Through education, we are attempting to increase mental health knowledge, and reduce the stigma that so often prevents people from seeking help when they need it the most.

 To significantly reduce the stigma and prejudice associated with mental illness by being the leading national resource provider promoting brain health and developing strategies towards individual mental wellness.